-Asked what most viewers and observers of Fox News would be surprised to learn about the controversial cable channel, a former insider from the world of Rupert Murdoch was quick with a response: “I don’t think people would believe it’s as concocted as it is; that stuff is just made up.”
+FOX NEWS INSIDER: “Stuff Is Just Made Up” Asked what most viewers and observers of Fox News would be surprised to learn about the controversial cable channel, a former insider from the world of Rupert Murdoch was quick with a response: “I don’t think people would believe it’s as concocted as it is; that stuff is just made up.”
 Indeed, a former Fox News employee who recently agreed to talk with Media Matters confirmed what critics have been saying for years about Murdoch’s cable channel.
 Namely, that Fox News is run as a purely partisan operation , virtually every news story is actively spun by the staff, its primary goal is to prop up Republicans and knock down Democrats, and that staffers at Fox News routinely operate without the slightest regard for fairness or fact checking .
 “It is their M.O. to undermine the administration and to undermine Democrats,” says the source.
 “They’re a propaganda outfit but they call themselves news.”
-FOX NEWS INSIDER: “Stuff Is Just Made Up”

-Radio host Glenn Beck "thinking about killing Michael Moore Clear Channel radio host Glenn Beck said he was "thinking about killing [filmmaker] Michael Moore" and pondered whether "I could kill him myself, or if I would need to hire somebody to do it," before concluding: "No, I think I could.
+And that’s the word from inside Fox News.
+Note the story here isn’t that Fox News leans right.
+Did anyone just watch that ridiculous interview Bill O'Reilly just did with Obama on FOX? : politics.
+Radio host Glenn Beck "thinking about killing Michael Moore.
+Clear Channel radio host Glenn Beck said he was "thinking about killing [filmmaker] Michael Moore" and pondered whether "I could kill him myself, or if I would need to hire somebody to do it," before concluding: "No, I think I could.
 I think he could be looking me in the eye, you know, and I could just be choking the life out -- is this wrong?

 In an interview with MSNBC yesterday, the WIkiLeaks captain eloquently and vehemently defended his First Amendment rights, while decrying the U.S. media's "digital McCarthyism," entailing a call for his assassination.
 As he sat in the English manor home where he is under house arrest, Assange looked cool under fire, dismissive of his detractors and befuddled by their fury.
 (Video after break.)
 Tags: government, JulianAssange, law, politics, top, web, wikileaks.
 Study Confirms That Fox News Makes You Stupid.
 December 14, 2010 | Like this article?